 The second most breakable thing on your skateboard is also important which is your 608RS style bearings to which you are supposed to have 2 of these bearings per wheel.
-For the past 5 years, we went with VXB bearings because their price point was reasonable, they were one of the few they made extended bearings, and finally, they were the only ones that made ceramic bearings in extended form.
+For the past 5 years, we went with VXB bearings because their price point was reasonable, they were one of the few that made extended bearings, and finally, they were the only ones that made ceramic bearings in extended form.

 The cool thing about extended (or built-in spacer) bearings is that if you have to change out your wheel there was virtually no mess.
 There’s no need to speed washers, no need for the spacer in between.
 The bearings pop-out normal with my skate tool that has the bearing extractor on it without any issue.

 Some people like to use the razor they cut their grip tape with to also extract the shields.
-We get that it’s convenient but we found ourselves destroying the shields by accidently cutting into them.
+We get that it’s convenient but we found ourselves destroying the shields by accidentally cutting into them.
 We tend to use a sewing needle as it leaves virtually no damage on the outer seal as we pry it away.

 The first sets of bearings we bought from them was around the end of 2017 and into 2018.
 They were their stainless steel series.
 To which I went through a lot of inspection down to taking the balls out of the bearings and inspecting the outer and inner raceways.
 We use a sewing pin to extract the shield away from our bearings.
-Then, we use a jewelers flat-head to push the cage out of the housing.
+Then, we use a jewelers flat head to push the cage out of the housing.
 Finally, we move all of the balls to one side so that the inner racer can fall out.
 I do all this over two layers of a towel so that not only do we keep track of the balls but we can press down on the outer ring and the balls will slide back into the raceway a lot easier during re-assembly.